Hélder Sá

-Hélder José Oliveira Sá (born 10 November 2002) is a Portuguese professional footballer who plays as a left-back for Rio Ave.
+Hélder José Oliveira Sá (born 10 November 2002) is a Portuguese professional footballer who plays as a left-back for Liga 3 club União de Santarém.

 Club career

-Born in Vila Nova de Famalicão, Sá played for two teams in his hometown before joining Vitória de Guimarães at the age of 12.
-In May 2020, he signed a three-year professional contract with a buyout clause of €30 million.
-The following 4 April, he made his debut in the Primeira Liga, playing all 90 minutes of a 2–1 loss at home to C.D.
+Born in Vila Nova de Famalicão, Braga District, Sá joined Vitória de Guimarães aged 12.
+In May 2020, he signed a three-year professional contract with a €30 million buyout clause.
+The following 4 April, he made his debut in the Primeira Liga, playing 90 minutes in a 2–1 home loss against C.D.
 Tondela.

-On 2 July 2023, he joined Polish Ekstraklasa club Radomiak Radom on a one-year loan spell.
-His sole appearance for the club came on 27 September 2023, in a 2–1 Polish Cup loss against fourth-tier side Garbarnia Kraków.
-On 9 January 2024, Sá's loan was cancelled and he returned to Vitória.
+On 2 July 2023, Sá joined Ekstraklasa club Radomiak Radom on a one-year loan.
+He made his sole appearance on 27 September, in a 2–1 defeat to amateurs Garbarnia Kraków in the first round of the Polish Cup.
+In January 2024, the move was cancelled.

-On 10 January 2024, Sá signed a four-and-a-half-year contract with fellow Primeira Liga side Rio Ave.
+Sá agreed to a four-and-a-half-year deal with fellow Portuguese top-division side Rio Ave F.C. on 10 January 2024.
+He spent the first half of the 2024–25 season on loan at C.D.
+Feirense in the Liga Portugal 2.

+On 19 January 2026, Sá left Rio Ave and moved to Brazil with Sertãozinho Futebol Clube.

+International career

+Sá represented Portugal at under-18 and under-20 levels.